Andre1Karl/blurcsstest/README.md

 # Blur
-An app that can play the blur of the image.
+An app that can blur the image.

 Languages used:
 - HTML